-I used ready made flours, else you can get the grains and dry roast the grains before grinding it either in mill or mixer.
+I used ready-made flours, else you can get the grains and dry roast the grains before grinding them either in a mill or mixer.

 Thecha is the Maharashtrian word for the ground paste of Green chilies/ Red chilies, salt, and garlic.
-It is supposed to be very spicy and is simply ground to a paste on which the tempering of oil, cumin, mustard and turmeric is added.
-It is served most with their bhakri or Thalipeeth
+It is supposed to be very spicy and is simply ground to a paste on which the tempering of oil, cumin, mustard, and turmeric is added.
+It is served mostly with their bhakri or Thalipeeth

 Ginger - 2 inch